tmolitor-stud-tu/mod_push_appserver/README.md

 - Installed penlight Lua library (Debian package: `lua-penlight`).
 - Installed luasec Lua library version 0.5 (Debian package: `lua-sec`), higher versions are untested.

+## Installation

+Just check out the repository somewhere and point prosody at this directory using `plugin_paths` in its main config file.
+For example: `plugin_paths = { "/usr/local/lib/mod_push_appserver" }`.

+I will eventually add a commented minimal configuration example for prosody, too.

-## Notes
+## Usage notes

-The app server is implemented as a module for the [Prosody][2] XMPP server.

-Currently, only push notifications to Apple's [APNS][3] are implemented, but other push services (such as Google's [FCM][4]) can easily be added in a separate module.

-mod\_push\_appserver\_apns needs APNS client certificate and key files in the module directory under the name `push.pem` (certificate in PEM fomat) and `push.key` (key in PEM format, no password!).

-For VoIP pushes, the priority should be set to `high`.
+For VoIP pushes to APNS, the priority should be set to `high`.
 The alert text can be ignored in this case (if you only want to wakeup your device).
 For normal push notifications, the priorities `high` and `silent` are supported.
 The configured alert text (`push_appserver_apns_push_alert`) is ignored for `silent` pushes.